pchudzik/blog.pchudzik.com/content/post/2017/batch-processing.md

 # In general

 When working with big chunks of data it's important to control entity manager size and flush results to the database regularly.
 Remember that entity manager should be flushed and then cleared.
 Flush doesn't clear session cache!
-If you don't clear [entityManager](http://docs.oracle.com/javaee/7/api/javax/persistence/EntityManager.html) regularly each entity you save (and flush) stays in entityManager and consumes RAM.
-What's more it's not only about memory usage because you can always buy more RAM.
+If you don't clear [entityManager](http://docs.oracle.com/javaee/7/api/javax/persistence/EntityManager.html) regularly each entity you save (and flush) stays in entity manager and consumes RAM.
+What's more, it's not only about memory usage because you can always buy more RAM.
 Hibernate dirty checking will have to verify all items in the session cache before flushing data to the DB.
-So first time it will check 100 entities, next time it will check 200, next there will be 300 and it will grow unless cache is evicted.
+So first time it will check 100 entities, next time it will check 200, next there will be 300 and it will grow unless the cache is evicted.
 Working with big data loads in JPA/hibernate forces you to control some things and it's your job to deallocate memory and think ahead.

 Another important thing is transaction management.
 In case of very long running tasks you might want to split single job across multiple transactions (for example one results page = one transaction).
-If job is not required to be executed in single transaction you should split it into the smallest possible units of work.
-There is nothing more annoying then transaction running for two hours and failing because someone updated minor detail, which updated version field in the DB, which, caused batch processing transaction to rollback...
-On one side of the coin it is good idea to keep transaction as small as possible but on the other side executing a lot of small transactions might be slower then few bigger ones.
+If the job is not required to be executed in a single transaction you should split it into the smallest possible units of work.
+There is nothing more annoying than transaction running for two hours and failing because someone updated minor detail, which updated a version field in the DB, which, caused batch processing transaction to roll back...
+On one side of the coin it is a good idea to keep transaction as small as possible but on the other side executing a lot of small transactions might be slower than few bigger ones.
 It is your decision and you should select transactions size just right for your application.

 The last thing is entities order.
 If your job is running for some time you should decide how to handle new records or updated ones.
 Ids which are usually sequentially ascending numbers might be good starting point for data sort (won't work with updates but it's a start).
-The general idea is to have deterministic way of fetching data and strategy on how to handle updates and new entities.
+The general idea is to have a deterministic way of fetching data and strategy on how to handle updates and new entities.
 Last time I was forced to do a bit of batch processing in plain JPA I've used simple last_updated_time which was already there and was perfect for the job.
-In more complex situations in which you must split your job across multiple transactions you might consider fetching list of all ids upfront.
+In more complex situations in which you must split your job across multiple transactions you might consider fetching list of all ids up front.

 Transaction management and cache size control are application specific but you should be aware of them since the beginning because not thinking about it now might cost you a lot of time in the future.
 Another thing worth pointing out is that you should always verify if your application works fine with production like data.
-Writing some tests running on in memory db is convenient but without load testing you will never be sure if you batch job will not fail after processing one million of entities.
+Writing some tests running on in memory DB is convenient but without load testing you will never be sure if you batch job will not fail after processing one million of entities.